qsrmlhj/L2RPN-2021/README.md

 For the alarm part, we use flow entrophy of power network to decide whether or not to trigger the alarm in the current timestep.
 ## License
-This content is released under the [MIT License](http://opensource.org/licenses/MIT).
+This content is released under the [Mozilla Public License (MPL) v2.0](https://www.mozilla.org/en-US/MPL/2.0/).